story75/toasty-engine/packages/gpu-buffer/README.md

 const vertexBuffer = vertexBuffers[0];
 device.queue.writeBuffer(vertexBuffer, 0, batch.vertices);

-// storage buffers and uniform buffers are handled in a similar way
+// storage buffers and uniform buffers are handled in a similar way to vertex buffers const storageData = new Float32Array(MAX_SPRITES_PER_BATCH * FLOATS_PER_SPRITE);
+const storageBuffer = storageBufferAlloc(storageData);
+// later, when you want to update the buffer device.queue.writeBuffer(storageBuffer, 0, storageData);

+// uniform buffers are handled in a similar way to vertex buffers const viewMatrix = new Float32Array(16);
+const uniformBuffer = uniformBufferAlloc(viewMatrix);
+// later, when you want to update the buffer device.queue.writeBuffer(uniformBuffer, 0, viewMatrix);

 // for texture buffers we need texture data first
 // assume you fetched some texture data from a server